Åse Roti Dahl

 Middle East researcher working on the Palestine-Israel conflict, Palestinian refugees and international aid.

-Kjersti's special competence is the Palestinian refugee question, United Nations Relief and Works Agency (UNRWA), and refugee camps.
-The title of her PhD thesis is "Unending temporary.
-United Nations Relief and Works Agency and the politics of humanitarian assistance to Palestinian refugee camps" (University of Bergen, 2015).
+Her special competence is the Palestinian refugee question, United Nations Relief and Works Agency (UNRWA), and refugee camps.

-Kjersti is currently working on a research project on Syrian and Palestinian refugees from Syria, who have fled to Gaza after 2011.
+Kjersti has contributed to studies commissioned by the Norwegian Ministry of Foreign Affairs and to CMI research projects.
+She is currently working on a research project on Syrian and Palestinian refugees from Syria, who fled to Gaza after 2011.
 This forms part of the project "Urban Displacement, Development and Donor Policies in the Middle East".

 Kjersti is a contributor to the "Invisible Ceiling" project, exploring financial exclusion of muslim immigrant entrepeneurs in Norway.

-More broadly she works on Palestine-Israel, including Jerusalem; water; Norwegian and international aid to Palestinians.
-She has a long experience in teaching the Israel-Palestine conflict, migration, human rights, Middle East history, and in supervising students.
-Her experiences include large-scale reserach coordination and research communication.
-In 2022 she is publishing a book on Palestine in Norwegian, on a stipend from Norsk faglitterær forfatterforening (Scandinavian University Press, 2022).
+She has a long experience in teaching the Israel-Palestine history, migration, human rights, Middle East history, and in supervising students.
+Her experiences include large-scale research coordination and research communication.

 Most recent publications